Portland-Bit-Devs/bitcoin-heroes/README.md

 # bitcoin-heroes

+This Bitcoin Heroes app displays Heroes (& Villians) in the Bitcoin community.

+## Project Template Source

 This TypeScript code sample demonstrates how to build a Single-Page Application (SPA) using Angular.
 This Angular code sample builds the API server using Angular class components.

 Visit the ["Angular/TypeScript Code Samples: SPA Security in Action"](https://developer.auth0.com/resources/code-samples/spa/angular) section of the ["Auth0 Developer Resources"](https://developer.auth0.com/resources) to explore how you can secure Angular applications written in TypeScript by implementing endpoint protection and authorization with Auth0.